Dybbøl: First Schleswig War

 During the First Schleswig War, Dybbøl was used as a flanking position for the Danes in case of an attack from the south.
 The first battle of Dybbøl was fought on 5 July 1848, when Prussian troops were driven back from Dybbøl by the Danish troops who were garrisoned there.
 In April, there were regular skirmishes in and around the Dybbøl area.
-That lex to the famous Dybbøl Mill being burnt down and so it was out of commission for 4 years.
+That led to the famous Dybbøl Mill being burnt down and so it was out of commission for 4 years.

 Interwar

 During later years between the two Schleswig Wars, namely in 1861, Danish engineers began construction of Dybbøl's trench system, which was finished in 1862.
 The system consisted of 10 redoubts in a 3 km long half-circle that stretched from Vemmingbund to the Als Sound.
 The redoubts were small earthen constructions with large powder stashes of concrete, as well as wooden blockhouses for soldiers.